jtiosue/qubovert/README.rst

 - QUSO: Quadratic Unconstrained Spin Optimization (``qubovert.QUSO``)
 - PUBO: Polynomial Unconstrained Boolean Optimization (``qubovert.PUBO``)
 - PUSO: Polynomial Unconstrained Spin Optimization (``qubovert.PUSO``)
-- PCBO: Polynomial Constrained Boolean Optimization (``qubovert.PCBO``)
-- PCSO: Polynomial Constrained Spin Optimization (``qubovert.PCSO``)

 Each of the objects has many methods and arbitary arithmetic defined; see the docstrings of each object and the `notebooks <https://github.com/jtiosue/qubovert/tree/master/notebook_examples>`_ for more info.
 A boolean optimization model is one whose variables can be assigned to be either 0 or 1, while a spin optimization model is one whose variables can be assigned to be either 1 or -1.
-The ``qubovert.boolean_var(name)`` function will create a PCBO representing the boolean variable with name ``name``.
-Similarly, the ``qubovert.spin_var(name)`` function will create a PCSO representing the spin variable with name ``name``.
+The ``qubovert.boolean_var(name)`` function will create a PUBO representing the boolean variable with name ``name``.
+Similarly, the ``qubovert.spin_var(name)`` function will create a PUSO representing the spin variable with name ``name``.

 There are many utilities in the *utils* library that can be helpful.
 Some examples of utility functions are listed here.